As a Mutual Fund Distributor, you handle multiple clients at once. Understanding your investors' psychology and market reaction is important.

 They might neglect their portfolios or avoid necessary adjustments.

+Passive investors prefer hands-off approaches.
+Most of them stick to long-term investments and don't want to actively manage their portfolios.
 They might already have SIP investments in index funds or ETFs that track market performance.
 This allows them to enjoy market growth without constantly monitoring their investments.
+As a mutual fund distributor, you can highlight the importance of active funds alongside their investments in passive funds.

 They stay updated on market trends and are knowledgeable about different products.